Exact Verification of Graph Neural Networks with Incremental Constraint Solving: Comprehensive Experimental Results

-\figurename~\ref{fig:time_add} illustrates the runtime of \textsc{GNNev} under different aggregation functions and budgets for edge addition.
-GNNev successfully solved all tasks within the time limit for Cora, Amazon, and Yelp (\figurename~\ref{fig:time_cora_add},\ref{fig:time_amazon_add},\ref{fig:time_yelp_add}).
+\figurename~\ref{fig:time},\ref{fig:time_add} illustrate the runtime of \textsc{GNNev} under different aggregation functions and budgets for {structural perturbations (edge deletion and addition, respectively)}.
+For edge addition, \textsc{GNNev} successfully solved all tasks within the time limit for Cora, Amazon, and Yelp (\figurename~\ref{fig:time_cora_add},\ref{fig:time_amazon_add},\ref{fig:time_yelp_add}).
 For CiteSeer, there were 2 ($\Delta=1$), 78 ($\Delta=5$) and 152 ($\Delta=10$) tasks left unsolved with max aggregation, indicating that the difficulty of the problem increases with larger budgets (\figurename~\ref{fig:time_citeseer_add}).
 Since the fragile edge set $F$ only included one non-edge for each node, the number of edges that can be perturbed in each task is much lower for edge addition, which makes the corresponding CSP easier to solve compared with edge deletion.
 Note that setting $F$ to a large size can lead to a notable decrease in verification efficiency.

-\figurename~\ref{fig:evolution_delete} and \figurename~\ref{fig:evolution_add} show the evolution of the number of robust and nonrobust nodes verified by \textsc{GNNev} as the perturbation budget increases.
-We observed that the robustness of mean-aggregated GNNs is significantly lower compared to other GNNs, on Cora, CiteSeer and Amazon for edge deletion, and on Amazon and Yelp for edge addition.
+\figurename~\ref{fig:evolution_delete},\ref{fig:evolution_add} show the evolution of the number of robust and nonrobust nodes verified by \textsc{GNNev} as the structural perturbation budget increases.
+We observed that, on node-classification datasets, the robustness of mean-aggregated GNNs is significantly lower compared to other GNNs, on Cora, CiteSeer and Amazon for edge deletion, and on Amazon for edge addition.
+On graph-classification datasets, lack of robustness has been identified across aggregations.
 This indicates that \textsc{GNNev} can reveal the robustness flaws of GNN models, which is beneficial for deploying these models in high-stakes applications.
-Furthermore, for most nodes, the transition from robust to nonrobust occurred when $\Delta \le 5$, which also demonstrates the vulnerability of GNN models to adversarial attacks.
+Furthermore, for most nodes, the transition from robust to nonrobust occurred when $\Delta \le 3$, which also demonstrates the vulnerability of GNN models to simple adversarial attacks.

+\figurename~\ref{fig:attrperturb} shows the evaluation results of \textsc{GNNev} for attribute perturbations on two node-classification fraud datasets, Amazon and Yelp, given their rich attribute information.
+Amazon has 25 attributes, including both continuous and discrete values.
+Yelp has 32 attributes, all of which are normalised to continuous values within $[0,1]$.
+We performed an experiment, where we perturbed a single attribute for each run, for perturbation budget defined as the minimum to maximum values that have appeared in the data. \textsc{GNNev} completed all runs within the time limit, demonstrating its efficiency.
+From the results on mean-aggregated GNNs, the models exhibited vulnerability on most attributes, especially on Yelp, where half of the nodes were successfully attacked by perturbing 13 out of 32 attributes.